sntioudis/papreca/documentation/commands.md

 > If you plan to use [special_bonds](https://docs.lammps.org/special_bonds.html) in your simulation refrain from setting **ANY** of the special_bonds to zero.
 Setting a special_bond to zero eliminates the (1-2,1-3, or 1-4) neighbors from the neighbor lists.
 Please use a double number beyond the accuracy limits of a C++ double instead of zero (e.g., use "special_bonds lj 1e-100 1.0 1.0 coul 1e-100 1.0 1.0" in your input file instead of "special_bonds lj 0.0 1.0 1.0 coul 0.0 1.0 1.0" to include the 1-2 neighbors).
 Once again, this does not affect the computational efficiency of the MD stage but includes additional neighbor pairs in the neighbor list.

 > **Note 5:**
 > Consider using [neigh_modify](https://docs.lammps.org/neigh_modify.html) command with the "every 1", "delay 0", and "check yes" options in your LAMMPS input file (where applicable).
-This force LAMMPS to update the neighbors lists on every timestep and increases the accuracy of your %PAPRECA run (in the expense of computational efficiency).
+This forces LAMMPS to update the neighbors lists on every timestep and increases the accuracy of your %PAPRECA run (in the expense of computational efficiency).

 <hr>